unraid/docs/docs/legacy/FAQ/check-disk-filesystems.md

   section below!
-- **Important!** If you are instructed to rerun the repair with the **\--rebuild-sb** option, then **you cannot continue here in the webGui!** You will have to follow the instructions in the [Drives formatted with ReiserFS using Unraid v5 or later](#drives-formatted-with-reiserfs-using-unraid-v5-or-later) section below.
+- **Important!** If you are instructed to rerun the repair with the **\--rebuild-sb** option, then **you cannot continue here in the WebGUI!** You will have to follow the instructions in the [Drives formatted with ReiserFS using Unraid v5 or later](#drives-formatted-with-reiserfs-using-unraid-v5-or-later) section below.